MarkJelic/TEC-1G/Documentation/connectors.md

 ## PROBE
 This set of connectors have a 2 pronged purpose; The outer male pins are for connecting Oscilloscope or Multimeter probes to, for measuring and testing purposes.
 The pair of inner pins, fitted with a 2-pin female header, is used for alternate power delivery, as well as a power take-off point for the boards connected to the J10 - GPIO connector.

+## LCD1
+Connector for a standard HD44780 LCD display.
+TEC-1G expects a 20x4 display, but any HD44780 based screen will work.

+1 - GND
+2 - +5v
+3 - Contrast (10k trimpot)
+4 - RS (A7)
+5 - R/W (RD)
+6 - E
+7 - D0
+8 - D1
+9 - D2
+10 - D3
+11 - D4
+12 - D5
+13 - D6
+14 - D7
+15 - Backlight A
+16 - Backlight K (GND)

 # Connector <-> IO Port assignment
-This chart shows whih Z-80 I/O port select lines are availalbe on each I/O connector.
+This chart shows which Z-80 I/O port select lines are availalbe on each I/O connector.

 | Connector | F8h | F9h | FAh | FBh | FCh | FDh | FEh | FFh |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- |